Our open research policies

-There are a number of ways you can publish gold OA with Emerald; all our journals offer a gold OA option, our Emerald Open Research platform is fully gold OA, or you can publish a gold OA book.
+There are a number of ways you can publish gold OA with Emerald; all our journals offer a gold OA option, or you can publish a gold OA book.
 To find out more about the options available, visit our Open Research page.

 Fully Open Access (Sponsored) – also referred to as 'Platinum Open Access'

 Our Sponsored Open Access journals, also commonly referred to as ‘Platinum Open Access’, are published in partnership with organizations such as universities and associations.
 There are no charges for the author for these sponsored publications.

 Emerald is committed to making open access accessible and inclusive to all and supports publication of research from low- or middle-income countries.
 This is why we invest in a waiver programme that allows authors from these countries to publish their work in our fully open access titles either without charge or with a 50% discount.

 Our fully open access titles include International Journal of Climate Change Strategies and Management, and Mental Illness journal.

 - Corresponding authors based in countries classified by the World Bank as ‘low’ income are eligible for a full waiver.